smbutterfield/ibmt17-18/_09-non-chord-tones/a2-ex-nonchordtones.md

 abc: true
 ---

-**We will the following simple progression as a template for writing non-chord tones.
+**We will use the following simple progression as a template for demonstrating non-chord tones.
 Start by providing Roman numerals and leadsheet symbols.**

 {% capture ex1 %}X:1
 T:A simple phrase